2021 Review: Business Platinum Card® from American Express – Is it worth the $595 annual fee?

 What’s the Amex Business Platinum Card’s annual fee?

-The Business Platinum Card from American Express has an annual fee of $595.
-(Rates & Fees) While that is pretty steep, there are a number of benefits that help mitigate that fee.
+The Business Platinum Card from American Express has an annual fee of $595 ($695 if application is received on or after 1/13/2022).
+While that’s pretty steep, there are a number of benefits that help mitigate that fee.

 You can see all of the card’s terms and fees right here.